wrandelshofer/FastDoubleParser/README.md

 `java.math.BigDecimal(String)` and `java.math.BigInteger(String)`.

 For less common inputs with many digits, the fast parsers can be a lot faster than their `java.lang` counterparts.
+The fast parsers can convert even the longest supported inputs in less than 10 minutes, whereas their `java.math` counterparts need months (!).

+The fast parsers convert digit characters from base 10 to a bit sequence in base 2 using a divide-and-conquer algorithm.
+Small sequences of digits are converted individually to bit sequences and then gradually combined to the final bit sequence.
+This algorithm needs to perform multiplications of very long bit sequences.
+The multiplications are performed in the frequency domain using a discrete fourier transform.
+The multiplications in the frequency domain can be performed in `O(Nlog N (log log N))` time, where `N` is the number of digits.
+In contrast, conventional multiplication algorithms in the time domain need `O(N²)` time.

 If your input data contains inputs with many thousands of digits, consider using the `parallelParse` methods of the fast algorithms.
 They have even lower constant time factors than the regular fast `parse` methods - they use